 Treatment time depends on each individuals health condition.
 Buffalo Hospital's average time from arrival to see a doctor is about 30 minutes, and typically, patients are on their way home within two hours from arrival.

-If you have a complicated health problem, you may be in the Emergency department for many hours.
+If you have a complicated health problem, you may be in the emergency department for many hours.
 Your health problem may require numerous tests and your doctor may need to consult with specialists.

 If your illness or injury is life-threatening, it may take several hours to stabilize you condition.
-You may be transferred to another Allina hospital or need to be admitted to Buffalo Hospital for ongoing care.
+You may be transferred to another Allina Health hospital or need to be admitted to Buffalo Hospital for ongoing care.

 Why did I have to wait when the staff did not look busy?